 Top Miami Cuban Restaurants: 8 Spots That Spice Things Up

-Home to world-renown chefs, award-winning restaurants and a smorgasbord of different cultures, Miami’s food scene ranks as one of the best in the U.S. Part of this is due to the eclectic number of restaurants inspired by Cuban influence and flavors.
-In fact, no trip to Miami is complete without dining at one – or all if there’s time.
+Home to world-renown chefs, award-winning restaurants and a smorgasbord of cultures, Miami’s food scene ranks as one of the best in the U.S. Part of this is due to the eclectic number of restaurants inspired by Cuban influence and flavors.
+In fact, no trip to Miami is complete without dining at one or all — if there’s time.
 Keep reading to see which ones made this top Miami Cuban restaurants list.

 El Palacio de los Jugos

 El Palacio de los Jugos is a popular chain restaurant in Miami with nine locations in the area.
-For over 20 years, the restaurant has brought Cuban flavors to the area and serves cafeteria-style.
+For over 20 years, the restaurant has brought Cuban flavors to southern Florida and serves cafeteria-style.
 Visitors walk up, select their favorites, and eat outdoors or take it home.

 El Exquisito opens for breakfast, lunch and dinner, and features recipes that celebrate traditional Cuban dishes.
 This award-winning spot has dozens of options, showcasing seafood, poultry and meats, as well as soups, salads and sandwiches.
 Diners also enjoy the casual vibe, large portions and home-like feel in Little Havana.

-Come for lunch, dinner or late night, and find a huge selection of specials, entrees, soups, sandwiches, rice and combos.
+Come for lunch, dinner or late night, and find a selection of specials, entrees, soups, sandwiches, rice and combos.
 Harry’s combos feature different meats, seafood, veggies, or try a house-made dish.
-Havana Harry’s also has a reputation for tasty mojitos, creative presentation and was featured on fyi’s Food Porn series.
+Havana Harry’s also has a reputation for tasty mojitos, creative presentation and was featured on FYI’s Food Porn series.

-Open for breakfast, lunch and dinner, visitors will find a large menu with dozens of options.
+Open for breakfast, lunch and dinner, visitors find dozens of options.
 The restaurant serves dishes featuring pork, chicken, seafood and beef, including char-broiled steaks.
 In addition, La Carreta has daily specials that include soups, seafood, stews and meats.
-Guests will also find a variety of sandwiches, sides, desserts, and even kids have a menu.
-La Carreta is also known for its affordable prices, perfect for families vacationing on a budget.
+Guests also have a variety of sandwiches, sides, desserts and a kids menu.
+La Carreta is also known for affordable prices, perfect for families vacationing on a budget.

 La Rosa serves lunch and dinner, with a full menu featuring soups, salads, omelets, sandwiches and large entrees.
-Cuban delights include steak, seafood, chicken, pork, and lamb, all made with flavorful ingredients and spices.
-Daily specials are available for lunch or early dinners, and include several options each day.
+Cuban specialties include steak, seafood, chicken, pork, and lamb, all made with flavorful ingredients and spices.
+Daily specials are available for lunch or early dinners, and include options every day.

 Latin Cafe 2000

-Latin Cafe 2000 has three locations in the Miami area and combines Latin American flavors with a tropical environment.
+Latin Cafe 2000 has three locations in greater Miami and combines Latin American flavors with a tropical environment.
 This top among our Miami Cuban restaurants offers indoor and outdoor seating, upbeat music and serves all meals.
 In addition, Latin Cafe 2000 uses fresh ingredients and oil that has no trans fat.

 Appetizers include green plantains and fried pork, or enjoy a rich, warm soup.
 Main courses include chicken entrees and sandwiches, such as the Cuban hamburger.
 Puerto Sagua has operated in the area since 1968, with a smaller setting and bar.
 Due to popularity, wait times can increase, so prepare to meet new people before getting a table.

 In addition to the traditional favorite, Versailles’ menu includes soups, salads, nearly 20 more sandwiches, fish, seafood, pork, chicken and meats.
 Chef and daily specials are also a popular choice.
-Versailles offers indoor seating and a to-go style cafe where visitors can quickly pick up orders.
-Before leaving, try flan or cheesecake, which Versailles prepares several different ways.
+Versailles offers indoor seating and a to-go style cafe where visitors can pick up orders.
+Before leaving, try flan or cheesecake, which Versailles prepares different ways.